County Juvenile Probation Internship Program is designed to provide a

 and providers in an effort to accomplish this goal.
-A probation officer must possess and utilize many skills including: motivation interviewing techniques, a comprehension of cognitive behavioral therapy, the ability to develop a professional alliance with youth and their families; a thorough understanding of the organizational culture of juvenile probation, juvenile law; and control tactics training (including firearms, oleoresin capsicum spray, handcuffing/restraints, etc.).
+A probation officer must possess and utilize many skills including: motivation interviewing techniques, a comprehension of cognitive behavioral therapy, the ability to develop a professional alliance with youth under supervision and their families, a thorough understanding of the organizational culture of the juvenile court, juvenile law, and use of force training (including firearms, oleoresin capsicum spray, handcuffing/restraints, etc.).

-A prospective intern should candidates will apply to the Berks County Juvenile Probation by completing the required forms and submitting them to Probation Officer Travis Johnson.
+A prospective intern should candidates will apply to the Berks County Juvenile Probation Office by completing the required documents/clearances and submitting them to Assistant Chief Probation Officer, Travis Johnson.
 Candidates that meet the requirements will be reviewed, and prospective interns will be interviewed.
 The department will accept one intern each semester and two in the summer.